Code-JNSS/Bludit-YouTube-CLI-Tool/README.md

 Some lines of code have been taken from the web - tell me if it's yours.

-To send a message about this tool : github@jnss.eu
+To send a message about this tool : contact@jnss.eu